 The application uses RSA (1024-bit) and AES (128-bit) to encrypt data transmitted between peers and the keys are temporarily stored for higher performance.

-Published files and scoreboards (including automatic updates) are usually signed with 160-bit ECDSA signatures.
-Its Automatic Updates they are also protected with 2048-bit RSA signatures.
+Published files and scoreboards (including auto-updates) are usually signed with 160-bit ECDSA signatures.
+Automatic software updates are also protected with 2048-bit RSA signatures.

 Creators believe that because of the program's code, potential attacks on security and anonymity are likely, as "opportunists" and wasteful files that degrade the network.
 However, the authors have stated the idea of using open source in the future to solve the above problems.